codersaur/SmartThings/README.md

 5. Click on the appropriate device to bring up its properties, then click the '*Edit*' button at the bottom.
 6. Change the '*Type*' using the drop-down box (custom devices will be near the bottom of the list).
 7. Hit the '*Update*' button at the bottom.
-8. IMPORTANT: In the SmartThings app on your phone, navigate to the device (you should the GUI has updated to reflect the new tiles configuraiton).
+8. **IMPORTANT:** In the SmartThings app on your phone, navigate to the device (you should the GUI has updated to reflect the new tiles configuration).
 Press the gear icon to edit the device's settings and review each setting to ensure it has a suitable value, then press '*Done*'.
-(This will trigger the update() command and ensure the device instance is fully configured for use with the new device handler).
+(This will trigger the *update()* command and ensure the device instance is fully initialised and ready for use with the new device handler).

+ **Note:** Android users may encounter some errors in the SmartThings app after a device type has been changed.
+This can usually be resolved by completely closing the SmartThings app and restarting it.

 ## License